Super Bowl Host Cities: Which City Has Hosted the Most Super Bowls in NFL History?

 5NRG Stadium’s former name was Reliant Stadium.

-6Alltel Stadium is now known as TIAA Bank Field and had former names of Jacksonville Municipal Stadium and EverBank Field.
+6Alltel Stadium is now known as TIAA Bank Field and had the former names of Jacksonville Municipal Stadium and EverBank Field.